aftabkhan7654/Containeriz-Full-Stack-Application/README.md

 3. build the docker images
 4. run the shell script

-For more details read the documentation or also watch the video
+For more details read the documentation or watch the video